Based in Seattle, Koryn Orcutt enjoys a diverse music career as a songwriter, singer, and multi-instrumentalist.

 Koryn strives to create music that resonates with listeners in provocative ways.
 She enjoys blending singer-songwriter, pop, and R&B stylings with inspiration from personal experiences and reflections, as well as the stories of others.

 In the coming months, Koryn will blend her love of musical theatre with songwriting to compose her first musical.
-Named a Songwriter/Composer/Lyricist Fellow with The Fifth Avenue and Village Theatres in Seattle, she will be collaborating with Danielle Mohlman in the inaugural NWXNW in 2021.
+She will be a commissioned Songwriter/Composer/Lyricist with The Fifth Avenue and Village Theatres for a new musical in Seattle and will be collaborating with with bookwriter, Danielle Mohlman, in the inaugural Northwest by Northwest in 2021.